-Mark Crane has over 30 years of experience handling all aspects of civil litigation, with a particular emphasis on the defense of complex product liability matters and mass tort litigation.
-Mr. Crane joined Segal McCambridge in 1989 and currently serves as the firm’s Managing Shareholder.
+Mark Crane handles all aspects of civil litigation with a particular emphasis on the defense of complex product liability matters, medical device and medical negligence cases, and mass tort litigation.
+He also serves as the firm’s Managing Shareholder.

-Mr. Crane has served as national coordinating counsel for several major corporations, working closely with his clients to develop strategies for effectively evaluating, defending and successfully resolving cases throughout the country while effectively controlling the costs and risks of litigation.
-Mr. Crane provides candid advice to help clients make the right decisions in responding to litigation, whether that means aggressively contesting a case at trial or reaching a reasonable settlement to avoid unproductive litigation costs.
+Mr. Crane has served as national coordinating counsel for several major corporations, partnering with clients to develop strategies to effectively evaluate, defend, and resolve cases while controlling costs and risks of litigation.
+His candid advice helps clients make informed decisions about litigation, whether that means aggressively contesting a case at trial or reaching a reasonable settlement to avoid unnecessary costs.

-Mr. Crane has also mediated hundreds of cases in venues throughout the country on behalf of businesses ranging from small, privately held firms to multinational Fortune 500 companies.
+Mr. Crane is highly experienced in various forms of alternative dispute resolution and has mediated hundreds of cases in venues throughout the country on behalf of businesses ranging from small privately held firms to multinational Fortune 500 companies.

-- Recognized as an Illinois Leading Lawyer (a designation limited to less than 5% of all lawyers licensed to practice law in Illinois), nominated and selected by peers in the legal community (2005-2016)
+- Recognized as an Illinois Leading Lawyer (a designation limited to less than 5% of all lawyers licensed to practice law in Illinois), nominated and selected by peers in the legal community, 2004-2021

-- Selected for inclusion in the Illinois Super Lawyers list (no more than 5% of lawyers in the state are selected), nominated and selected by peers in the legal community (2005-2014)
+- Selected for inclusion in the Illinois Super Lawyers list (no more than 5% of lawyers in the state are selected), nominated and selected by peers in the legal community, 2005-2021

 Professional & Civic Involvement